 My saw finally arrived.
 It also just about crippled my hand.

 In order to get sound out of the thing you have to hold the handle between your legs and bend the saw with one hand into an S curve.
-It seems a lot of people can do that without any trouble.
+It seems like a lot of people can do that without any trouble.
 It also seems like my hands weren’t made to contort in such a way.
 After messing around with trying to play it for about twenty minutes, I put the saw away, turned my left hand a bit to the side, and felt searing pain shoot through it — the kind that makes you say dirty words because no other response seems adequate.
 I imagine it’s what a repetitive strain injury feels like.
 Not quite at the level of carpal tunnel, but still pretty unpleasant.
-Thankfully, the pain that came with flexion and extension gradually faded, and by the next day my hand seemed to be back to normal.
+Thankfully the pain that came with flexion and extension gradually faded, and by the next day my hand seemed to be back to normal.

 Needless to say, it doesn’t look like there will be the sound of a musical saw on my next album after all, unless someone other than myself is playing it.
 I kind of need my hands to do what I do.
 So I won’t be messing around with that again.
 Our love — mine and the saw’s — will have to remain unrequited.